Khendricks16/SWSS/README.md

 # SWSS
 The Smart Waste Sorting System (SWSS) is an automated solution that uses image recognition and motorized mechanisms to identify and sort waste items efficiently.
-This repository contains the source code developed for this engineering project, serving as a archive of the work.
+This repository contains the source code developed for this engineering project, serving as an archive of the work.
 <br>
 <br>
 This Smart Waste Sorting System was a 1st place winner in the 2025 First Year Engineering Design Day (FEDD) at North Carolina State University.